igortuag/api-solid/README.md

 This project utilizes the [Prisma ORM](https://github.com/prisma) for efficient mapping between object-oriented programming and PostgreSQL databases.

 ## Docker

 This project utilizes docker for the database.
 [Docker](https://www.docker.com/) is a platform designed to help developers build, share, and run container applications.

+To run this project docker must be install, please see the [doc](https://docs.docker.com/get-docker/).